actuarial-tools/jmpytools/README.md

 # jmpytools
-A collection of tools for developing, analyzing and executing modeling processes.
+A collection of tools for steamlining the development, analysis and execution of complex models.